 - All the main warring parties are heavily involved in the mineral trade in North and South Kivu.
 This practice is not limited to rebel groups.
 Soldiers from the Congolese national army, and their commanders, are also deeply involved in mining in both provinces. - In the course of plundering these minerals, rebel groups and the Congolese army have used forced labour (often in extremely harsh and dangerous conditions), carried out systematic extortion and imposed illegal "taxes" on the civilian population.
-They have also used i The term "warring parties" is used throughout this report to denote the range of armed groups operating in eastern DRC, as well as the Congolese army.

-violence and intimidation against civilians who attempt to resist working for them or handing over the minerals they produce.

-• The most detailed information obtained by Global Witness relates to the Forces démocratiques pour la liberation du Rwanda (FDLR), the predominantly Rwandan Hutu armed group, some of whose leaders are alleged to have participated in the 1994 genocide in Rwanda, and the Forces armées de la République démocratique du Congo (FARDC), the Congolese national army.
+They have also used violence and intimidation against civilians who attempt to resist working for them or handing over the minerals they produce. - The most detailed information obtained by Global Witness relates to the Forces démocratiques pour la libération du Rwanda (FDLR), the predominantly Rwandan Hutu armed group, some of whose leaders are alleged to have participated in the 1994 genocide in Rwanda, and the Forces armées de la République démocratique du Congo (FARDC), the Congolese national army.
 The involvement of these two groups in the mineral trade is extensive and well-organised.